Economy of Ukraine: Agriculture

 Although typically known as the industrial base of the Soviet Union, agriculture is a large part of Ukraine's economy.
-Ukraine is one of the world's largest agricultural producers and exporters and is known as the breadbasket of Europe.
+Ukraine is one of the world's largest agricultural producers and exporters and is known as the "breadbasket" of Europe.

 In 2008, agriculture accounted for 8.29% of Ukraine's GDP and by 2012 had grown to 10.43% of the GDP.
 Agriculture accounted for $13.98 billion of value added to the economy of Ukraine in 2012.
 Despite being a top 10 world producer of several crops such as wheat and corn Ukraine still only ranks 24 out of 112 nations measured in terms of overall agricultural production.

-Ukraine is the world's largest producer of sunflower oil, a major global producer of grain and sugar, and future global player on meat and dairy markets.
-It is one of the largest producers of nuts.
-Ukraine produces more natural honey than any other European country and is one of the world's largest honey producers.
-An estimated 1.5% of its population is involved in honey production, therefore Ukraine has the highest honey per capita production rate in the world.
-Because Ukraine possesses 30% of the world's richest black soil, its agricultural industry has a huge potential.
-Farmland remains the only major asset in Ukraine that is not privatized.
+In 2011, Ukraine was the world's largest producer of sunflower oil, a major global producer of grain and sugar, and a potential global player on meat and dairy markets.
+It was one of the largest producers of nuts.
+Ukraine produced more natural honey than any other European country and was one of the world's largest honey producers.
+An estimated 1.5% of its population was involved in honey production, therefore Ukraine had the highest honey per capita production rate in the world.
+Because Ukraine possesses 30% of the world's richest black soil, makes its agricultural industry have huge potential.

-The agricultural industry in Ukraine is already highly profitable, with 40–60% profits, but according to analysts its outputs could still rise up to fourfold.
-Ukraine is the world's 6th largest, 5th if not including the EU as a separate state, producer of corn in the world and the 3rd largest corn exporter in the world.
-In 2012 Ukraine signed a contract with China, the world's largest importer of corn, to supply China with 3 million tonnes of corn annually at market price.
+At the beginning of the 21st century, Ukraine's agricultural industry was highly profitable, generating profit margins of 40–60%.
+Analysts indicated that the sector had the potential to increase its output by up to four times.
+Ukraine was the world's 6th largest, 5th if not including the EU as a separate state, producer of corn in the world and the 3rd largest corn exporter in the world.
+In 2012, Ukraine signed a contract with China, the world's largest importer of corn, to supply China with 3 million tonnes of corn annually at market price.
 The deal included a $3 billion line of credit extension from China to Ukraine.

 In 2014, Ukraine's total grain crop was estimated to be a record 64 million metric tons.
-In 2014, Ukraine lost de facto control over portions of several regions after those regions declared independence from Ukraine, resulting in the war in Donbas and the Crimea Crisis, hence the actual available crop yield was closer to 60.5 million metric tons.
-Due to the decline of the metallurgy industry, Ukraine's prior top export category, as a result of the war in Donbas agricultural products accounted for Ukraine's largest export category.
+In 2014, Ukraine lost control over portions of several regions to Russia, followed by the start of the war in Donbas and the annexation of Crimea by the Russian Federation, hence the actual available crop yield was closer to 60.5 million metric tons.
+Due to the decline of the metallurgy industry, which was previously Ukraine's top export category, agricultural products have become Ukraine's largest export category as a result of the war in Donbas.

-In March 2020, Ukraine's parliament lifted a ban on the sale of farmland.
-The land market was fully opened for the first time independence on 1 July 2021.
+Since at least 2011, farmland was remaining as the only major asset in Ukraine that was not privatised.
+In March 2020, the Ukrainian parliament lifted a ban on the sale of farmland.
+The land market was fully opened for the first time since independence on 1 July 2021.

 Ukraine also produces some wine, mostly in the South-Western regions.